 GAIT BARROWS NATIONAL NATURE RESERVE-LANCASHIRE

-Today, Jen and I spent the morning at Gait Barrows National Nature Reserve in Lancashire.
+Today, Jen and I spent the morning at Gait Barrows National Nature Reserve in Lancashire, eager to catch our first glimpse of the Duke of Burgundy butterfly.

-After enjoying the great views of the Duke of Burgundy, we headed back to the car, where Jenna spotted her first Dingy Skipper.
+After lingering over excellent views of the Duke of Burgundy, we returned to the car, where Jen spotted her first Dingy Skipper—a wonderful bonus.

 No comments: